soldair/level-live-stream_issues_7/README.md

 ```

-when using multilevel that has a dep tree rooted in stream serializer. when trying to serialize the sublevel object we blow the stack.
+using multilevel.  when trying to serialize the sublevel object to send to a client we blow the stack.

+it is not the expected behavior for the prefix key to bubble out of level-hooks